Accepted Student FAQ

 Everything is handled electronically so you don’t need to send anything to us.

-No, please upload all E*Value forms electronically into E*Value.
+No, please upload all myRecordTracker forms electronically into myRecordTracker.

 Yes, you need to have all the immunizations or show proof of immunity.

-- Do I have to have completed my prerequisite coursework before I can obtain a SC pharmacist intern certificate?
+Do I have to have completed my prerequisite courseworkall requisites for admission before I can obtain a SC pharmacist intern certificate?

-Yes, SC LLR will only issue pharmacist intern certificates to students who have completed their prerequisite coursework.
-Once your prerequisite coursework is complete, PCSP will send you an “official” acceptance letter so indicating.
+Yes, SC LLR will only issue pharmacist intern certificates to students who have completed their prerequisite coursework with an official letter of acceptance, indicating that all conditions of acceptance have been fulfilled.
+Once your prerequisite coursework is complete, official transcripts received and verified, and AND your criminal background check, drug screen verified, and all of your required immunizations have been verified, Presbyterian College will send you an “official” acceptance letter so indicating.
 You should remit that letter (NOT your original acceptance letter with contingencies) with the SC pharmacist intern certificate application and fee to SC LLR.
+SC LLR will only issue pharmacist intern certificates to students within 90 days of starting pharmacy school; for 2016, the earliest date you can apply for your pharmacist intern certificate is May 20.

-Yes, as long as you have (1) completed your prerequisite coursework, (2) applied for an obtained a pharmacist intern certificate from SC LLR, and (3) record the hours as directed by SC LLR.
+Yes, as long as you have (1) completed your prerequisite courseworkall requisites of admission, (2) applied for and obtained a pharmacist intern certificate from SC LLR, and (3) record the hours as directed by SC LLR.

 Yes, you can work anywhere you like.
 You will not be placed on rotation, however, at a site where you work.